casaArseniy/Hacktoon_AnimeGame/README.md

 Spritesheets used are not mine, the name of their creator is on them.
 Took them from <a href ="https://www.narutohq.com/sprites.php">here.</a>

-<p> Game is very rough and not very fun to play but if you're a real Naruto fan then you will play it and like it. </p>
+<p> Game is very rough and not very fun to play, only for the real hardcore fans. </p>